long2ice/fettler/README.md

 ##### Run both producer and consumer in one command

-If you just need one consumer, you can just run the producer and consumer in one command.
+If you only need one consumer, you can just run the producer and consumer in one command.

 ```shell
 > fettler start